 The active ingredients are, Quinclorac (a very effective high concentration) plus Sulfentrazone, which combine to make a powerful crabgrass killer that also controls many broadleaf weeds and sedges.

-ORDER NOW, from:
+ORDER NOW, with Free Shipping, from: